subroy13/statwizard/content/posts/stock-market-vs-luck/index.md

 There are two notes I wanted to point out here.

-1. You might be wondering where did we get this 252 value.
+1. You might be wondering where we got this 252 value.
 It is actually the number of days in a year when trading happens.
 Close to 52 weeks * 5 days a week, minus some national holidays.

-2. Another point is that I explicitly did the calculation of returns (in fraction instead of percentage) by doing the substraction and division.
-There is a more direct function present in `pandas` library which has the same effect, `pct_change`[^5].
+2. Another point is that I explicitly did the calculation of returns (in fractions instead of percentages) by doing the subtraction and division.
+There is a more direct function present in the `pandas` library which has the same effect, `pct_change`[^5].

-Now, for each of these period, we have multiple returns based on when the investor decided to buy the index.
+Now, for each of these periods, we have multiple returns based on when the investor decided to buy the index.
 Since it is very difficult to time the market, we shall assume that the investor is equally likely to invest at any possible date, so we will see what proportion of times the investor makes a positive return.

 ```python
 pos_gains = []